 You are entitled to ask for a copy of your personal information, for which we will charge a £10 fee, and to have any inaccuracies in your information corrected.
 In order to obtain a copy of the information we hold on you please download and complete a Subject Access Request form.
 Details as to what personal information we hold and why we hold it are detailed below.

 - Age, disability status, ethnicity, gender and nationality

-- Occupation and company details
+- Occupation and company detail

-- Other information relevant to statutory functions
+- Other information relevant to statutory function

 - Other information relevant to our HR function